RichtersFinger/yate/README.md

 * **Token/Marker Description**
     The description name and text of a `Token` or a `Marker` can be edited by first expanding the description.
 From there the description can either be edited by clicking `Edit` or loaded by clicking `Load`.
 The latter requires a file to be prepared in the `data/` directory in the format described in the demo-file `desctest.dat`.

+	 In case of a `Token` description a `Random Face`-Button appears after clicking on `Edit`, which allows to load the current face from [thispersondoesnotexist.com/](https://thispersondoesnotexist.com/) as temporary image on click.
+This image is then stored by the server as a file on the next `Push`.

 * **Canvas Element**
    The `Canvas` element based on [Fabric.js](http://fabricjs.com/) can be used in very different scenarios like an easy way to make records, quickly sketch surroundings in a Pen&Paper game, or drawing charades.